The principal requirements in this circular have the status

 .11 identification of the test equipment and used instruments;

-.12 test results including observations and measurements made during and after the test:
+.12 test results including observations and measurements made during and

 .1 maximum nozzle spacing;